lolxxxx/Hcr2-VIP-script/README.md

 * improved encryption

 # Instructions
-1) Rename file from .txt to .lua
-2) Execute the script at splash screen
+Execute the script at splash screen

 # Functionality
 Works for latest version of hcr2 without risk of getting banned.
 Can be used on both new and existing accounts.